Pass KNS for the

 What is your refund policy?

-You can request a full refund within 14 days of your first purchase — no questions asked.
-Contact kirill@inburgering.org and we'll process it promptly.
+You can request a full refund within 14 days of your first purchase β€” no questions asked.
+Just email info@inburgering.org and your refund will be processed within 3-5 business days back to your original payment method.